Giovanni Battista Scalabrini: Sainthood

 The beatification process was held in Piacenza and the informative phase spanned from 30 June 1936 until 29 February 1940; his sister Luisa attested to his virtue but not to a great degree due to her failing strength.
 Archbishop Pasquale Morganti testified in favor as did Cardinal Agostino Richelmy; Giovanni Calabria, Cardinal Ferrari and the Raffaele Rossi also testified in favor.
 In total the informative tribunal conducted 185 sessions.
+On 3 April 1940, Scalabrini's cause was formally opened in Rome, and he was granted the title of Servant of God.

 There were also three rogatorial processes with two in Como with the first from 23 November to 10 December 1947 and the second opening on 4 May 1940; a third was held from 26 September 1939 at Camerino.
 A total of 57 witnesses were questioned: 3 were co-witnesses, the postulation summoned 39 and 15 were called "ex officio".
 The theologians collated all of his spiritual writings and declared that these writings were not in contradiction of the magisterium therefore approved them on 18 February 1972.
 But these writings were approved on 30 July and 24 October 1941 though made public on 9 September 1970 and made official in 1972.
 The formal introduction to the cause came under Pope John Paul II on 11 May 1982 and Scalabrini was titled as a Servant of God; the apostolic process was dispensed with.
 The Congregation for the Causes of Saints validated the process on 20 December 1985 and received the Positio dossier from the postulation in 1986 before theologians approved the dossier on 25 November 1986 as did the C.C.S. on 17 February 1987.
 The confirmation of his heroic virtue on 16 March 1987 allowed for John Paul II to title him as Venerable.

 The process for a miracle attributed to him spanned from 23 December 1994 to 5 June 1995 in the diocese of its origin and it received C.C.S. validation on 13 October 1995 before a panel of medical experts approved the healing to be a miracle on 5 December 1996.
-Theologians likewise approved 420 it on 21 March 1997 as did the cardinal and bishop members of the C.C.S. on 3 June 1997.
+Theologians likewise approved it on 21 March 1997 as did the cardinal and bishop members of the C.C.S. on 3 June 1997.
 John Paul II approved this on 7 July 1997 and beatified Scalabrini on 9 November 1997 in Saint Peter's Square.
 The then-Piacenza bishop Luciano Monari was at the beatification.

 The current postulator for this cause is the priest Sisto Caccia.

 In August 2022, it was announced that he would be canonized a saint of the Catholic Church on October 9, 2022.